Beneficial Chiropractic Spinal Manipulation

 CLIMB for Back Pain Relief

-Does exercise not entice you?
+Does exercise not excite you?
 Researchers have found that chronic low back pain sufferers (18-45 years old) improved more when they climbed than when they exercised.
 Disc protrusion sizes reduced.
 Pain reduced.
 Daily life activities and even posture improved.
 No climbing experience is necessary.
 Plus, climbing is not expensive, and it’s more likely to keep your attention!
 (3)

 Want to try climbing?
 Mention it to your Colorado Springs chiropractic physician at your next visit.
 We can make a plan together!